Ramallah: Palestinian Authority control

-In November 2011, king Abdullah II of Jordan visited Ramallah for the first time since 2000.

 Geography and climate

 This area enjoys a Mediterranean climate of a dry summer and mild, rainy winter with occasional snowfall.
 The recorded average of Ramallah's rainfall is about 615 mm and minimum rainfall is 307 mm and maximum rainfall is 1591 mm.

 The Köppen climate classification places Ramallah in the Csa category.
 Climates of this class generally occur on the western sides of continents between the latitudes of 30° and 45°.
 These climates are in the polar front region in winter, and thus have moderate temperatures and changeable, rainy weather.
 Summers are hot and dry, due to the domination of the subtropical high pressure systems, except in the immediate coastal areas, where summers are milder due to the nearby presence of cold ocean currents that may bring fog but prevent rain.